Fazestar01/Avocado-Exports-from-Kenya/README.md

 ## Credits

 * Code Institute Learning Management System modules on pandas and tableau
-* Microsoft co-pilot aid in code generation
+* Microsoft co-pilot to help in code generation and understanding
-* Chat-GPT for questions regarding dashboarding in Tableau
+* Chat-GPT for questions regarding dashboarding in Tableau and technical issues
 * [Markdown Guide](https://www.markdownguide.org/)